devomaa/PythonGame/index.md

 Python is a free to use programing language used to make many things such as FNAF and other awsome things.
 Its one of the most popular programing laguages out there!

 ### Code
 We have coded all of this using either notepad++ or the built in editor: IDLE. any is fine.
 Why not an IDE?
-IDE's are called anoying when it comes to doing this type or stuff so we try something else instead of Visual Studio and stuff.
+IDE's are called anoying when it comes to doing this type of stuff so we try something else instead of Visual Studio and stuff.
 We use a `TEXT EDITOR!`